yves123456/datalogger-kiln-ceramic/README.md

 Full article on the production available here : http://yves-lg.com/index.php/outillage/pottery-kiln-thermometer Contact yves.malibu@hotmail.com

+Optimize Your Pottery Firing: A Complete Guide to Making and Using a Datalogger with a Thermocouple

+In the field of pottery, precisely controlling the temperature during firing is crucial to achieve reproducible results and explore new glaze ranges.
+To achieve this level of control, using a datalogger that displays temperatures and records data for your pottery kiln is very useful.
+This article explains the making of this tool, from design to practical use, and the benefits it offers to potters.
+The datalogger box for pottery kiln has several objectives:

+    Track a firing and see its curve in real-time: Allows instant visualization of temperature variations and adjustments accordingly.
+    Analyze the results after firing: By comparing temperature curves with final results, it is possible to optimize firing processes.
+    Note events during firing: Record notes for future adjustments or identify specific issues.
+    Have a history of firing curves: For future reference and improving consistency of results.
+    Monitor firing in real-time: Ensure everything is going well and intervene in case of problems.

+Necessary Components

+    Arduino board: Base platform for connecting other components.
+    MAX31856 module: Interface for thermocouples.
+    Type S or K thermocouples: Temperature sensors.
+    LED or LCD display: To visualize data in real-time.
+    SD card (optional): To record data.
+    Waterproof case: To protect electronic components.
+    Additional Arduino modules (optional): To add features like barometric measurements.
+    Raspberry Pi: For data recording, web server, database server, and data processing with Python and PHP.

     Arduino Program:
         The Arduino program is designed to read temperature data from one or four thermocouples.
         It communicates this data to a Raspberry Pi using serial communication.